-If desired, you can take a standard Microsoft Excel spreadsheet and convert it into an Axiom file by adding a Control Sheet.
-You can also make the file a managed file by saving it to the Axiom Software file system.
+If desired, you can take a standard Microsoft Excel spreadsheet and convert it into an Axiom file by saving it to the Axiom Software file system and then adding a Control Sheet.
 Using this process, you can create reports, templates, or driver files.